 Features of the Program

-Candidates for a Bachelor of Science degree are required to complete a minimum of 128 semester credit hours maintaining a 2.0 overall cumulative grade point average, a 2.0 overall cumulative average in SC/SL courses, and a 2.5 in certain individual courses as well.
+Candidates for a Bachelor of Science degree are required to complete a minimum of 121 semester credit hours.
+Candidates for an Associate of Science degree are required to complete 60 semester credit hours, maintaining a 2.0 overall cumulative grade point average and a 2.0 overall in the courses listed below.
 Transfer students must complete a minimum of 30 credit hours at Husson University.
-At least 15 credits must be earned in Husson Forensic Science related courses.
+At least 15 credits must be earned in Husson Criminal Justice courses.